 The notes are offered to meet investor demand for products that reflect the risk-return profile and market exposure provided by the notes.
-See "Hypothetical Examples" on page PS-9 of this pricing supplement for an illustration of the risk-return profile of the notes and "The Underlier" on page PS-18 of this pricing supplement for a description of the market exposure provided by the notes.
+See "Hypothetical Examples" on page PS-9 of this pricing supplement for an illustration of the risk-return profile of the notes and "The Underlier" on page PS-19 of this pricing supplement for a description of the market exposure provided by the notes.

-The original issue price of the notes is equal to JPMS's estimated value of the notes plus (minus) the projected profits (losses) that our affiliates expect to realize for assuming risks inherent in hedging our obligations under the notes, plus the estimated cost of hedging our obligations under the notes.
+The original issue price of the notes is equal to JPMS's estimated value of the notes plus the selling commissions paid to JPMS and the unaffiliated dealer, plus (minus) the projected profits (losses) that our affiliates expect to realize for assuming risks inherent in hedging our obligations under the notes, plus the estimated cost of hedging our obligations under the notes.